This how-to explains how you can configure a delete object action in Mendix Studio.

 This how-to will teach you how to do the following:

 You can configure the Delete Object on click action for such widgets as buttons or a static image.
-In this how-to, a Delete button is used as an example of widget with Delete Object on click action.
+In this how-to, a Delete button is used as an example of a widget with Delete Object on click action.
 For more information, see the Delete Object Action section in Events Section.

 2 Configuring the Domain Model and Creating a Page